theborakompanioni/azure-docs.de-de/articles/application-gateway/application-gateway-ilb.md

 <properties
-   pageTitle="Erstellen und Konfigurieren eines Application Gateways mit internem Lastenausgleich (ILB) in einem virtuellen Netzwerk | Microsoft Azure" description="Diese Seite enthält Anweisungen zum Konfigurieren eines Azure-Application Gateways mit einem Endpunkt für internen Lastenausgleich." documentationCenter="na" services="application-gateway" authors="georgewallace"
+   pageTitle="Create and Configure an Application Gateway with Internal Load Balancer (ILB) in a Virtual Network | Microsoft Azure" description="This page provides instructions to configure an Azure Application Gateway with an Internal Load Balanced endpoint" documentationCenter="na" services="application-gateway" authors="georgewallace"